nearform/angular-patterns-workshop/apps/slides/slides/helpers.md

   - `WatchlistRequestApi` & `WatchlistResponseApi` - request and response types for the watchlist post endpoint
   - `PagedApi` - the general structure for TMDB responses that are lists of data (e.g. popular movies)
 - These can be supplied to the api service as follows: `apiService.post<WatchlistRequestApi, WatchlistResponseApi>({...})` and `apiService.get<PagedApi<MovieSummaryApi>>('movies/popular')`
-- Also included are some custom types that you may opt to use, including `MovieSummary` (a cleaner version of the api response)  and `AsyncState` that provides a simple type to indicate loading status
+- Also included are some custom types that you may opt to use, including `MovieSummary` (a cleaner version of the API response) and `AsyncState` that provides a simple type to indicate loading status

 </div>